Last Updated on

 This site, commonly known as the Jurassic Coast, stretches about 50 km on either side of the city of Weymouth, on the southern coast of England.

 One of the sections I visited is called Durdle’s Door.
 It is perhaps the best spot along the coast for photography as it has both a natural arch formation, aka Durdle’s Door, but also the stunning white cliffs you can see above.
-It is about a 20 minute drive from Weymouth and seems to actually be private property.
+It is about a 20-minute drive from Weymouth and seems to actually be private property.
 There is an access road so you can view it, but it does cost money to park.
+There are several walking trails along the Devon Coast which are available.

 This site is probably not possible to visit on a day trip from London.
 I suppose it could be done, but it would probably be much easier to stay at least one night in the area.